group working on machines in mechatronics lab

 Please note that the exam dates and times are subject to change.

-Program Fee: $2,565 (does not include exam fee for Siemens certification)
+Program Fee: $2,565 (does not include exam fee for Siemens certification or Key Fob deposit)

 • NEW!
 Payment Plan: